 August 28, 2017

-Delicious, sweet and nutritious: if you have been to a traditional Japanese festival (matsuri), you may be familiar with amazake, the centuries-old beverage.
-Hot cups of the thick, creamy concoction are often served during matsuri celebrating the New Year, keeping hands and stomachs warms.
+Delicious, sweet and nutritious - if you have been to a traditional Japanese festival (matsuri), you may be familiar with amazake, the centuries-old beverage.
+Hot cups of the thick, creamy concoction are often served during matsuri celebrating the New Year, keeping hands and stomachs warm.
 However, this is only one of the many ways to enjoy amazake, which also happens to be packed with nutrients.
 So, what exactly is amazake?

 All about the sweet sake